LeparaLaMapara/DSIDE/README.md

 where the results and real time predictions of the developed models can be viewed.

-- We several machine learning techiques:
+- We used several machine learning techiques:

-* Principal Componet Analysis (PCA): to find the features which affect youth employment.
+* ##Principal Componet Analysis (PCA): to find the features which affect youth employment.
-* Decision Tree and Random Forests : to predictions the probability of youth getting employed given the characteristics of their municipalmoney
+* ##Decision Tree and Random Forests : to predictions the probability of youth getting employed given the characteristics of their municipality.
-* Support Vector Machines (SVM)    : to predict the profile of the municipality
+* ##Support Vector Machines (SVM)    : to predict the profile of the municipality.